-- An initial medical history and physical exam; and - Diagnostic tests given or ordered during the first exam.
+- An initial medical history and physical exam; - Diagnostic tests given or ordered during the first exam; and - Prescription drugs.

 Covered expenses include one morbid obesity surgical procedure, within a two-year period, beginning with the date of the first morbid obesity surgical procedure, unless a multi-stage procedure is planned.